-Food-grade sodium phosphate is categorized by the FDA as GRAS, which means “generally recognized as

-    safe.”
-This may be because the amount of sodium phosphate added to processed food, is relatively
+Food-grade sodium phosphate is categorized by the FDA as GRAS, which means “generally recognized as safe.”
+This may be because the amount of sodium phosphate added to processed food, is relatively low.

-    low.

 Some athletes take sodium phosphate as a supplement to enhance performance.
-However, a study,

-    reported in the International Journal of Sport Nutrition and Exercise Metabolism, found that
+However, a study, reported in the

-    supplementation with sodium phosphate did not improve aerobic ability in athletes.

 Side effects from an overdose of sodium phosphate may include:

 - reduced urine output

 Talk to your doctor about your use of sodium phosphate, particularly if you take it as a supplement or eat a large amount of processed or fast food.

 People with certain conditions should avoid taking this substance.
 These include:

 Your doctor may also recommend reducing your intake if you are currently on certain medications.
 Prior to taking it, make sure to discuss your medication history, including which herbal supplements you use, with your doctor.

 Foods with naturally occurring sodium phosphate include: